IshaanAdarsh/Notes/DSA/BS/Binary Search (1D).md

 ```

 ### How many times the array has been rotated:

+**Brute force:**
+- ans = INT_MAX , index = -1;
+- Next, we will iterate through the array and compare each element with the variable called ‘ans’.
+Whenever we encounter an element ‘arr[i]’ that is smaller than ‘ans’, we will update ‘ans’ with the value of ‘arr[i]’ and also update the ‘index’ variable with the corresponding index value, ‘i’.
+Return index.

 We will employ the same algorithm to determine the index of the minimum element.
 In the previous problem, we only stored the minimum element itself.
 However, in this updated approach, we will additionally keep track of the index.
 ```cpp
 int findKRotation(vector<int> &arr) {